These Restless Times

 Curated by Ali Subotnick

 EXPO VIDEO features a dynamic, curated screening program for film, video and new media works by artists represented by 2017 exhibitors.
-Curated by Los Angeles-based independent curator, Ali Subotnick, the program was be presented within large-format screening rooms on the main floor of the exposition.
+Curated by Los Angeles-based independent curator, Ali Subotnick, the program was presented within large-format screening rooms on the main floor of the exposition.

 Stanya Kahn, Stand in the Stream, 2011-2017.
 HD color video stereo sound.
 60 minutes and 24 seconds.
 Edition of 6, 2 AP.
 Courtesy of the artist and Susanne Vielmetter Los Angeles Projects, © Stanya Kahn.